danielbodnar/awesome-stars/README.md

 - [jenkinsci/configuration-as-code-plugin](https://github.com/jenkinsci/configuration-as-code-plugin) - Jenkins Configuration as Code Plugin
 - [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) - DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.
 - [makedeb/makedeb](https://github.com/makedeb/makedeb) - A simplicity-focused packaging tool for Debian archives
-- [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify credentials
+- [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify secrets
 - [jenkinsci/archetypes](https://github.com/jenkinsci/archetypes) - Collection of Maven archetypes to get developers started
 - [lostdesign/webgems](https://github.com/lostdesign/webgems) - A curated list of resources for devs and designers.
 Join me on devcord.com if you are up for a chit chat :)
 - [transmission-remote-gui/transgui](https://github.com/transmission-remote-gui/transgui) - 🧲 A feature rich cross platform Transmission BitTorrent client.
 Faster and has more functionality than the built-in web GUI.